Dental Implants Alberta

 It is possible that Dental surgery may cause bacteria in the mouth to enter the bloodstream and cause infections in other parts of the body.
 People who have difficulty fighting off infections may need to take antibiotics before and after dental surgery.
 Such people include those who have artificial heart valves or were born with heart defects.

-Dr. Ken Schuster and Dr. BJ Sadasivaiahand their Team at the Leigh Smile Center for General & Cosmetic Dentistry have recently started offering the PROFORM Sports Appliance, a mouth guard which is specially fitted to each user and has been proven to enhance sports performance.
+Dr. Wong, Dr. Teoh and their Team at the Leigh Smile Center for General & Cosmetic Dentistry have recently started offering the PROFORM Sports Appliance, a mouth guard which is specially fitted to each user and has been proven to enhance sports performance.
 Each appliance is custom-designed and manufactured for each individual.
 The device aligns the athlete's head, neck and spine improving balance, range of motion, flexibility, endurance, and oxygen flow during athletic activities.

 * Prevents the destruction of teeth from unconscious grinding at night, which can cause tooth sensitivity and hot and cold.